 Companies in China are moving to the second phase of the Covid-19 crisis.
 During the first phase they focused on protecting their employees and their assets.
 The second recovery phase is about getting back to business.
 In the third phase, companies will need to retool their business strategy.

-Our China CEO Forum members catch-up each week to swap notes on operations and strategy, share business outlooks, and discuss a shifting equilibrium between the China team and head office.
+Our China CEO Forum members catch-up each week to swap notes on operations and strategy, share business outlooks, and discuss the changing dynamics in the competition landscape, what moves talent, and about the various phases in the crisis.
 Click here for the latest schedule.

 Contact us to learn more about IMA Asia’s virtual meetings and WeChat group in China.